voxeet/voxeet-uxkit-ios/README.md

 ### 4. Dependencies

-VoxeetConferenceKit is also using some external libraries like Kingfisher for downloading and caching images from the web (users' avatars).
+VoxeetConferenceKit is also using some external libraries like SDWebImage for downloading and caching images from the web (users' avatars).
-You can either download this framework at [this link](https://github.com/onevcat/Kingfisher) or install it with Carthage (or CocoaPods).
+You can either download this framework at [this link](https://github.com/SDWebImage/SDWebImage) or install it with Carthage (or CocoaPods).

 At the end 'Embedded Binaries' and 'Linked Frameworks and Libraries' sections should look like this: